GRAAL-Research/poutyne/docs/source/index.rst

 Why this name, Poutyne?
 =======================

-Poutyne (or poutine in Québécois) is now the well-known dish from Quebec composed of French fries, squeaky cheese curds and brown gravy.
+Poutyne's name comes from `poutine <https://en.wikipedia.org/wiki/Poutine>`__, the well-known dish from Quebec.
+It is usually composed of French fries, squeaky cheese curds and brown gravy.
 However, in Quebec, it also has the meaning of something that is an `"ordinary or common subject or activity" <https://fr.wiktionary.org/wiki/poutine>`_.
 Thus, Poutyne will get rid of the ordinary boilerplate code that plain `PyTorch <https://pytorch.org/>`_ training usually entails.

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/4/4e/La_Banquise_Poutine_%28cropped%29.jpg
   :alt: Poutine